pandastrike/haiku9/README.md

 * The logging is verbose and there is no option to turn it off or down.
 The workaround is just redirect to `/dev/null`.

 * There is no way to dynamically include content from other assets.
 You can do this statically, ex: `include:markdown some-markdown.md`.
 In most cases, between Jade's `include`, `extend`, and `mixin` features, this isn't a problem.
 But there are a few cases, like dynamically creating excerpts for blog posts, where it would be useful.
 The work around for now is to find a way to do whatever it is you're trying to do statically.

+* **WARNING** Be careful with the flags you pass to the h9 commands.
+They delete the target build directory before compilation, and they don't sanity check the arguments.
+By default it just uses "./build".
+But if you pass it "/" as an argument, it will try to delete your whole filesystem.